andreamoro-git/BM-Spatial-SIR/README.md

 - (optional) The python code was run using the IDE Spyder version 4.2.0

-- (optional) The code used to download and generate calibration data (provided in the distribution) was run with Stata 14.
+- The code used to download and generate calibration data (provided in the distribution) and to generate data for figures and table for Section 7 was run with Stata 14.

 ### Memory and Runtime Requirements